Presenting things to do in Portland, Oregon, USA according to Siân of SianJKavanagh.com.

 - In the summer be sure to check the Movies in the Parks series that happen weekly in different parks around the city.
 When the weather is a little cooler and wetter, go explore a brewpub cinema such as the Kennedy School in NE or Living Room Theater in SW.

-- Weed was legalised last year in Oregon.
+- Weed is legal in Oregon.
 If you are over 21, feel free to explore the hundreds of new shops offering flower, pre-rolled, and edibles.
 Just remember there is no public consumption, and be weary that smoking any substance has been banned in all public parks for over a year now.

 - Portland is famous for its vibrant music scene: catch live music almost any night of the week.
 Find international touring artists at the Crystal Ballroom, Roseland Theater, Doug Fir, or Wonder Ballroom.
 For the local scene check out Mississippi Studios, Aladdin Theater, Euphoria Basement, or The Know.